-In Pregnancy Awareness Week, four Durban midwives share the things they would like expectant mothers to know:
+In Pregnancy Awareness Week, Lindsay Ord asks four Durban midwives what they would like expectant mothers to know

 Sister Linda Glasson, Stork’s Nest co-ordinator at Netcare St Augustine’s Hospital

-* Enjoy your pregnancy, and the attention it brings, and take any offers of help.
+Enjoy your pregnancy, and the attention it brings.

 Lindsay Watkeys, sister at the Well Baby clinic at Life The Crompton Hospital, Pinetown

-* Enjoy the quiet moments.
+Enjoy the quiet moments.
 Take time to lie in the bath and watch the baby move and wonder at the amazing little person you are creating.
-You will miss being pregnant once baby is born.

 Cheryl Rowe, a private midwife in KwaZulu-Natal